DanrleyFelix/DanrleyFelix/README.md

 ### Hi there ☕

-- 📚 I hold a degree in Electrical Engineering (Electronics) from the Federal University of Paraíba.
-For my undergraduate thesis, I focused on deep learning, computer vision, and embedded systems using C++.
+I hold a degree in Electrical Engineering with an emphasis in Electronics from the Federal University of Paraíba.
+My academic background includes digital signal processing, industrial instrumentation, data acquisition systems, microprocessors, digital systems, and programming.
+I also earned certifications from Data Science Academy in Data Science and Artificial Intelligence; from SoloLearn in Data Science and Python; from SENAI in Industry 4.0; and from Bradesco in Computer Networks.

-- 💻 I am proficient in Python, which I use to develop desktop interfaces, bot systems, and perform data analysis.
+For my thesis, I worked with deep learning, computer vision, and embedded systems using C++, applying machine learning techniques to low-power hardware.

+I have experience developing systems and Python libraries for responsive desktop interfaces (Kivy, Qt), process automation, data analysis and manipulation, image processing, and database integration.
+My work often applies clean architecture principles, reverse engineering, and code optimization for performance.

+One of my key projects is a Discord bot with integrated features built with discord.py, SQLAlchemy, Redis, Pillow, and OpenCV for visual profile generation.
+The solution uses Clean Architecture and several design patterns (Singleton, Strategy, Observer, Repository, Decorator), integrating external APIs and a custom tool — Freya Card Maker, a desktop interface for creating bot cards.
+The system supports custom card and rune effects, progression levels, automated role management, internal trading, betting mechanics, and other gamified features.

+I have also worked with SQL (PostgreSQL), HTML, CSS, and JavaScript, and applied digital audio and video processing techniques in Freya Card Maker.

-- 🔍 I am eager to enhance my expertise in database management, both SQL and NoSQL.
+Currently, I am deepening my expertise in SQL and NoSQL databases, cloud computing, and software architecture, with a focus on clean code design, system organization, and scalable backend development.

 - 📫 Contact me: danrleyfelix@gmail.com